 The Bank of America balance transfer fee is 3% (min $10) of the amount transferred.
 One of the best Bank of America cards for balance transfers is the BankAmericard® credit card, as it offers an introductory balance transfer APR of 0% for 18 billing cycles for any balance transfers made in the first 60 days (12.99% - 22.99% Variable, based on creditworthiness, thereafter).

 Most Bank of America credit cards will allow you to transfer a balance.
-Some, such as the Travel Rewards and Premium Rewards cards, however, don’t offer a 0% introductory rate, and will still charge a transfer fee.
-If you’re transferring a balance, be sure that your card has an introductory low or 0% APR.
+But some cards won’t offer an introductory rate, and will apply interest at their regular APR, while still charging a 3% (min $10) transfer fee.
+If you’re transferring a balance, be sure that your card has a low introductory APR.
+You should aim for a 0% introductory APR, but in any case, make sure that the card’s balance transfer APR is lower than that of your other creditor.
 Otherwise, you’re defeating the purpose.

-Here are Bank of America credit card balance transfer fees:
+Here are some of the best Bank of America balance transfer credit cards: